 - Your complaint will be forwarded to the barrister who will be invited to provide us with a response to your complaint using the Complaint Response Form.

 - Upon receipt of the barrister’s response we will investigate your complaint taking into account the matters set out in the Complaint Form and the Complaint Response Form.

-- Your complaint will be dealt with by the senior clerk or a person nominated by the senior clerk ("the investigator").
+- Your complaint will be referred to and dealt with by an independent, 3rd party investigator. ("the investigator").

 - Where appropriate, the investigator may, in his or her sole discretion, seek further information or clarification of the complaint either from you or the barrister or both.

 - The investigator's decision which will be a full and final decision, will be recorded on "the Complaint Decision Form".

 - We will endeavour to send a copy of the investigator's decision to you within 28 days of the date of receipt of your complaint.
 Where more time is required, the investigator will email you the revised timescale, informing you why more time is required.